 Payments to Non-U.S. Holders of interest or attributable to original issue discount are generally subject to U.S. federal withholding tax at a rate of 30%.
 Payments of interest on the debentures to most Non-U.S. Holders, however, will qualify as "portfolio interest," and thus will be exempt from the withholding tax, if the holders certify their nonresident status as described below.
-The portfolio interest exception will not apply to payments of interest on or attributable to original issue discount to a Non-U.S. Holder that owns, directly or indirectly, at least 10% of the voting power of our voting stock, or is a "controlled foreign corporation" that is related to Marchex.
+The portfolio interest exception will not apply to payments of interest on or attributable to original issue discount to a Non- U.S. Holder that owns, directly or indirectly, at least 10% of the voting power of our voting stock, or is a "controlled foreign corporation" that is related to Marchex.
 In general, a foreign corporation is a controlled foreign corporation if more than 50% of its stock is owned, directly or indirectly, by one or more U.S. persons that each owns, directly or indirectly, at least 10% of the corporation's voting stock.

 Generally, to claim the portfolio interest exemption or a reduced rate of withholding under an income tax treaty, a Non-U.S. Holder of our preferred stock, Class B common stock or debentures will be required to provide to Marchex or its paying agent a properly executed IRS Form W-8BEN and satisfy applicable certification and other requirements.
 If the holder holds preferred stock, Class B common stock or debentures through a financial institution or other agent acting on the holder's behalf, the holder will be required to provide appropriate documentation to the agent.
-The holder's agent will then be required to provide certification to us or our paying agent, either directly or through other intermediaries.
-For payments made to a foreign partnership or other flow-through entity, the certification requirements generally apply to the partners or other owners rather than to the partnership or other entity must provide the partners' or other owners' documentation to us or our paying agent.
+The holder's agent will then be required to provide certification requirements generally apply to the partners or other owners rather than to the partnership or other entity, and the partnership or other entity must provide the partners' or other owners' documentation to us or our paying agent.
 If you claim exemption from withholding with respect to income that is effectively connected with your conduct of a business within the United States, you must provide appropriate certification, currently, IRS Form W-ECI, to Marchex or its paying agent.
 If you are eligible for a reduced rate of U.S. federal withholding tax you may obtain a refund of any excess withheld amounts by timely filing an appropriate claim for refund.